gdsbook/book/notebooks/02_geospatial_computational_environment.md

    - `Windows`: we recommend PowerShell or the Terminal app.
 Type "PowerShell" or "Terminal" on the startup menu and, when it comes up, hit enter.
 This will open a terminal for you.
-   - `macOS`: use the `Teminal.app`.
+   - `macOS`: use the `Terminal.app`.
 You can find it on the Applications folder, within the Utilities subfolder.
    - `Linux`: if you are running Linux, you probably already have a terminal application of preference.
 Almost any Linux distribution comes with a